N0tExisting/openplanet-schema/Readme.md

 # Openplanet `info.toml` schema

-This Extension Provides a schema for Openplanets `info.toml`, which also includes autocompletion
+This Extension Provides a schema for Openplanets `info.toml` and as such autocompletion